Seb-geospatial/BlenderMapDEM/README.md

 Uses Blender to generate a 3D rendered hillshade map image using an input DEM image file.

+**NOTE:** this function is intended to be run directly by Blender (either through the terminal or GUI), utilizing Blender's own python installation and `bpy` package.
+This function **WILL NOT WORK** if it is called from a script that is run by a normal python installation because it wont be able to use Blender's capabilities to render the image.

+For more information on using Blender to execute this function, see the [Blender Usage](#usage) section.

 Parameters:
 - `dem_dir: str`
     - Absolute directory of the input DEM image including its file extension.
 All standard image file types are acceptable as input and readable by Blender, **including .tif/.tiff files**.